top of page

 Most shoes don’t wear out — they dry out, crack, fade, and weaken long before they should.
 The right shoe care products can literally double or triple the life of your footwear.

 Here’s a simple, honest guide to what you should be using — and what to avoid — based on the type of shoes you own.
+Using the wrong products can lead to damage - learn what happens when you wait too long to repair your shoes.

 The Four Core Shoe Care Products Everyone Should Own